aulwardana/fmp/readme.md

 2. [Patrice Samuel Rompas](https://www.linkedin.com/in/psrompas "patricesr")

 ## Acknowledgment
-Thanks to **The Education and Cultural Ministries Republic of Indonesia** who have given **“Beasiswa Unggulan”** scholarship to me, so I can continue my studies in master program at Institut Teknologi Bandung.
-Hopefully this research can contribute to the technological research in Indonesia.
+Gratitude to the **Ministry of Education and Culture of The Republic of Indonesia** who has granted **"Beasiswa Unggulan"** scholarship to the second author so he can continue his studies to the master program at Institut Teknologi Bandung.
+Hopefully, this research can contribute to the advancement of technology research in Indonesia.